 Combining boat and drone observations to describe the population composition and movements

-The data and pictures obtained from the boat and the images obtained with the drone allow us to get an understinding on the group composition and identity.
+The data and pictures obtained from the boat and the images obtained with the drone allow us to get an understanding on the group composition and identity.

 Photo-identification of Humpback whales